blendle/zapdriver/README.md

 ```

 Please keep in mind that ErrorReport needs a ServiceContext attached to the log
 entry.
-If you did not configure core using `DriverConfig`, error reports will
+If you did not configure this using `WrapCore`, error reports will
 get attached using service name as `unknown`.
 To prevent this from happeneing,
 either configure your core or attach service context before (or when) using
 the logger: